ni/nimble/packages/nimble-components/src/table/specs/table-column-interaction-events.md

 -   Sorting a column
 -   Grouping by a column
 -   Resizing a column
+-   Reordering columns
+-   Changing the visibility of a column

 ### Out of scope of this HLD